sokinpui/pcat/README.md

 ```

 - `-d, --directory DIR`: A directory to scan.
 Can be used multiple times.
 Positional arguments that follow are treated as file extensions.
-- `-l, --list FILE`: A list of specific files to concatenate.
+- `-f, --file FILE`: A list of specific files to concatenate.
 - `-p, --with-paths`: Include file paths as comments at the top of each file's content.

 ### Examples